 We find ourselves enveloped by jumbo, candy–colored letters, loading trucks tagged by graffiti artists, and dingy-looking walls bloated by overlapping coats of spray paint.

 When the Impressionists in the 19th century brought modern art to the landscape, the traditional art community resisted their work.
-As art evolved, graffiti has incited the same reaction.
+As art tastes evolve, graffiti incites a similar reaction.
 Some might consider it tasteless, but I see so much more.
 If you want to take a break from the generic sight-sees in Paris, I recommend a simple walk through some of Belleville’s side streets.